Back to Blog

 Q: What is the reactivation rate for donors?

-A: The reactivation rate measures how many lapsed donors return and give again.
-Industry-wide, reactivation rates are usually low, around 0.8%, but with targeted “we miss you” campaigns, personalized outreach, and strong impact stories, nonprofits can bring some of these supporters back.
+A: The reactivation rate (sometimes called your recapture rate) measures how many lapsed donors return and give again.
+Industry-wide it’s usually low, around 0.8%, but targeted “we miss you” campaigns, personalized outreach, and strong impact stories can bring some supporters back.

 Q: How can nonprofits improve their donor retention rate?

-A: One of the biggest drivers of donor retention is the donor experience.
+A: One of the biggest drivers of donor retention, in addition to what we’ve discussed above, is the donor experience.
 If giving feels confusing, unsecure, time-consuming, or impersonal, donors are less likely to return.
+4aGoodCause simplifies this with user-friendly, mobile-optimized donation pages, automated thank-yous, and easy donor management tools.
+And the right donor management software—paired with fundraising software your team actually enjoys—makes consistent donor engagement far easier to sustain.

 Q: How does donor retention differ for small nonprofits vs. larger organizations?